 ***A fraud alert is only as good as the creditor who sees it.
 You may also “Freeze” your credit files for free, which prevents a creditor from even viewing your credit history, so credit will not be granted without you personally lifting the “Freeze”.
 A credit freeze may be done in writing or online.

-If your checks, ATM card or bank account information is lost or stolen:
+7. If your checks, ATM card or bank account information is lost or stolen or a bank account is opened using your personal information:

 Call the bank and close your bank account.
 Open a new account with a new account number.
 Tell the bank you want to use a new password for access to your new account.